-Today, the ethnographic collection features five thousand artifacts, including textiles, copper and wooden domestic items, agricultural instruments, materials corresponding to viniculture, goldsmith works, different types of working instruments, and musical instruments.
+Founded in 1947, the ethnographic collection of Signagi museum features five thousand artifacts, including textiles, copper and wooden domestic items, agricultural instruments, materials corresponding to viniculture, goldsmith works, different types of working instruments, and musical instruments.

 Photo and documentary collections numbering around five thousand and archeological exhibits are also represented in the museum reserves.